Shippable/docs/sources/deploy/cd_with_blue_green.md

 ### Upgrade deployment strategy

-* Description: In this strategy, a new service is created on the orchestration platform on the very first deployment.
+In this strategy, a new service is created on the orchestration platform on the very first deployment.
 However every subsequent deployment will just update the existing service.
 Shippable makes a best effort guarantee for zero downtime in the upgrade method.

 ***On ECS, we accomplish this with the following workflow:***